Amazon announces Prime Day 2021 dates — here’s how to prepare

 Amazon has renewed its focus on the consumer experience in order to hold its number-one position not just in e-commerce sales, but as a worldwide retail juggernaut.
 The company is rolling out new initiatives to stay competitive while giving other retailers a run for their money.

-Now that Prime Day is only 3 weeks away, here’s an updated guide covering what you need to know before it arrives — so you can save big once it’s here.
+Now that Prime Day is less than three weeks away, here’s an updated guide covering what you need to know before it arrives — so you can save big once it’s here.

-Amazon announced on June 1 that Prime Day will be held this year on June 21 and 22.
+Amazon announced on June 1 that Prime Day will be held on June 21 and 22.

 Since its inception in 2015, Prime Day has been held mid-July to celebrate Amazon’s anniversary.
 Last year, due to the pandemic, the mega shopping event was pushed back to mid-October.

 Prime Day 2020 is recognized as one of the most successful retail events to date.
-According to Amazon, last year’s two-day event surpassed $3.5 billion in sales — a 60% increase from Prime Day 2019.
+According to Amazon, last year’s two-day event surpassed $3.5 billion in sales — a 60 percent increase from Prime Day 2019.

 This year, Prime Day is met with significant changes to the retail landscape, as well as changes in consumer behavior and spending.